derekschultz/ansible-vagrant-gluster/README.md

 * Everything runs on Vagrant (using the Virtualbox provider)
 * Ansible is used to provision the machines and configure GlusterFS
 * All systems running Ubuntu 16.04
-  * 2 intances in total to demonstrate data persistence in cluster
+  * 2 intances in total to demonstrate data replication in cluster

 ### 1. Build it